AGO to present major retrospective of NYC art-world legend Jean-Michel Basquiat in winter 2015

 - Untitled (1982), depicting an African-American boxer, a motif that recurs in Basquiat’s work as an exploration of black heroes and racial power struggles;

 - A Panel of Experts (1982), a complicated canvas that exemplifies Basquiat’s use of comic imagery to make social comments and his continuing use of language to provoke and explore dualities (e.g. “Madonna”, referencing both his one time girlfriend and the religious figure).

-Basquiat runs from Feb.
+Jean-Michel Basquiat: Now's the Time runs from Feb.
 7 through May 10, 2015, at the AGO, in its only Canadian stop.
-It will then travel to the Centro Cultural Banco do Brasil, Rio de Janeiro, in July 2015.
-An exhibition catalogue will be available in English and Portuguese with excerpts from Olivier Berggruen, Francesco Pellizzi, Glenn O’Brien, Robert Farris Thompson, Christian Campbell and Franklin Sirmans.
+An AGO-produced exhibition catalogue will be available for sale from shopAGO and online, featuring contributions from Olivier Berggruen, Francesco Pellizzi, Glenn O’Brien, Christian Campbell and Franklin Sirmans.

-AGO members will be offered free admission to Basquiat and an exclusive preview in the days leading up to the exhibition’s opening.
+AGO members will be offered free admission to Jean-Michel Basquiat: Now's the Time and an exclusive preview in the days leading up to the exhibition’s opening.
 More information on the benefits of AGO membership can be found at www.ago.net/general-membership.

 ABOUT THE AGO